This business of all these Democrats defending Romney and defending Bain, defending private equity.

 They didn't want to give up communism.

-Not long after the Berlin Wall came down, and all it took was for one Marxist to admit that it didn't work.
+And all it took was for one Marxist to admit that it didn't work.

-At least as far as the Soviet Union is concerned, not all of capitalism, but that branch of it, which was pretty important and big at that time.
+Not all of capitalism, but that branch of it, which was pretty important and big at that time.

 A little honesty is a dangerous thing for Democrats.

-But even if they were lying, still the fact that they are publicly undermining Barack Obama, and for all intents and purposes endorsing his opponent and his credentials, qualifications.
+But even if they were lying, still the fact that they are publicly undermining Barack Obama and for all intents and purposes, endorsing his opponent and his credentials, qualifications.

 And this is not happenstance.